What is C-Section (Cesarean Section) Delivery?

-A Cesarean section (C-section) is a surgical procedure performed to deliver a baby when a vaginal birth is not feasible or safe for the mother or the baby.
-During a C-section delivery surgery, several steps are involved to ensure the safe delivery of the baby and the well-being of the mother:
+Cesarean operation or C-Section surgical procedure is performed to deliver a baby when normal delivery is not possible.
+Find the steps involved to ensure the safe delivery of the baby and the well-being of the mother:

-• Anesthesia: Before the surgery begins, the mother is given anaesthesia to ensure pain-free and comfortable during the procedure.
-This can be either regional anaesthesia (epidural or spinal) or general anaesthesia, depending on the specific circumstances and the medical team's assessment.
+• Anesthesia: Before the surgery begins, the mother is given anaesthesia to ensure that she is pain-free and comfortable during the procedure.
+Depending on the specific circumstances and the medical team's assessment, it can be either regional anaesthesia (epidural or spinal) or general anaesthesia.

 • Incision: Once the anaesthesia has taken effect, the surgeon incurs the lower abdomen, typically horizontally, along the bikini line.
 This incision allows access to the uterus and the baby.

-• Uterine Incision: After the abdominal incision, the surgeon makes an incision in the uterus, typically a horizontal incision in the lower segment.
-The type of uterine incision may vary based on factors such as the baby's position, the reason for the C-section, and the mother's medical history.
+• Uterine Incision: Following the abdominal incision, a horizontal incision is made in the uterus' lower segment, varying based on factors like the baby's position and medical history.

-• Delivery of the Baby: The surgeon carefully delivers the baby through the incisions once the uterine incision is made.
-The amniotic fluid is suctioned from the baby's nose and mouth to facilitate breathing.
+• Baby Delivery: The surgeon carefully delivers the baby through the uterine incision.
+Later, the amniotic fluid is suctioned from the baby's nose and mouth to facilitate breathing.

 • Cord Clamping and Cutting: The umbilical cord is clamped and cut, separating the baby from the placenta.